-If you are not going to tuck in your trousers when you tie your boots, and you are wearing baggy pants, I recommend investing in elastic blousing garters / "boot bands".
+If you are not going to tuck in your trousers when you tie your boots and you are wearing baggy pants, we recommend investing in elastic blousing garters / "boot bands".

-It will look cleaner, and help keep the cuffs of your trousers out of the way.
+It will look cleaner and keep your trouser cuffs out of the way.

-Basic repair and maintenance for leather boots is very easy and inexpensive, I have created a photo guide of the barebones basics on our blog.
+Basic repair and maintenance for leather boots is cheap and easy.
+We've created a photo guide of the barebones basics on our blog.
 The goal of this guide is to introduce every step you need to get Grade 1&2 boots up and running and keep them that way.
 No fancy tricks or boring conjecture.
-All with a low budget approach with minimal supplies.
+All with a low budget approach with minimal supplies!

-I have contained everything into four steps.
+We've consolidated everything into four steps.
 Follow all steps relevant to your boots in chronological order.
-All these steps are hyperlinked.
+All steps are hyperlinked.
 Simply click on a step to be directed to the guide.